dolphine1/dolphine1/README.md

 ```
 $ motto
 "Code is art.
-I just happen to be a good painter." 🎨
+I just happen to be a good poet." 🎨

 ```
 $ visitors